-Despite the difficult global economic situation, the Luxembourg securitisation market continues to show a positive trend with almost 2,750 securitisation vehicles (companies and funds) in total created since the adoption of the Luxembourg Securitisation Law in 2004.
-Around 1,450 of them existed as at the end of 2022 (2021: 1,377).
+Despite the ongoing challenging economic environment, the Luxembourg securitisation market continues to show a positive trend with almost 2,900 securitisation vehicles (companies and funds) in total created since the adoption of the Luxembourg Securitisation Law in 2004.
+Around 1,495 of them existed as at the end of 2023 (2022: 1,450).
 This proves once again that Luxembourg remains a prime location for securitisation transactions in Europe.
-After a net decrease of the number of securitisation vehicles in 2019, we have observed a net increase in 2020 and 2021 with a stabilisation in 2022.

-Our figures are based on an in-depth research of the Luxembourg official journal ("Mémorial"), the company list published by the Luxembourg trade register ("Recueil électronique des sociétés et associations" or "RESA"), the ECB reporting on Financial Vehicle Corporations ("FVC") and other sources.
+Our figures are based on an in-depth research on the Registre de Commerce et des Sociétés portal, the company list published by the Luxembourg Trade and Companies register ("Recueil électronique des sociétés et associations" or "RESA"), the ECB reporting on Financial Vehicle Corporations ("FVC") and other sources.
 As such, it remains an estimation and not an exact science, even though we thrive to make our list as complete as possible.
 During our regular quality checks, we may also have to adjust historical figures.

 Our research goes further than the statistics of the ECB, which are sometimes used to quantify the Luxembourg securitisation market, since we focus on Luxembourg undertakings incorporated under the Luxembourg Securitisation Law regardless of their size.
-In fact, the FVC reporting of the ECB does not include each Luxembourg securitisation undertaking, and some Luxembourg FVC are not subject to the Luxembourg Securitisation Law.
-This is due to the different definitions and reporting thresholds: e.g. an FVC is any entity that carries out securitisation transactions and issues securities (which does not have to be under the Luxembourg Securitisation Law); on the other hand, even though each Luxembourg Securitisation vehicle shall be deemed FVC (as per the interpretation of the Banque Centrale du Luxembourg ("BCL")), not all would be included in the regular reporting having a reporting threshold of EUR 70.0 million.
-We have illustrated the development over time in Figure 3 which shows 1,449 active securitisation undertakings at the end of 2022 (2021: 1,377).
-The gross number of creations slightly decreased in 2022 to 166 (2021: 188) which was also the trend for liquidations with only 97 liquidations in 2022 (2021: 114), making last year net positive again.
-The number of creations in 2022 was less than in 2021, mostly due to the huge decrease of creations during Q4 of 2022, with only 16 creations in comparison to 52 in 2021 during the same quarter.
+In fact, the FVC reporting of the ECB does not include each Luxembourg securitisation undertaking, and some Luxembourg FVCs are not subject to the Luxembourg Securitisation Law.
+This is due to the different definitions and reporting thresholds: e.g. an FVC is any entity that carries out securitisation transactions and issues securities (which does not have to be under the Luxembourg Securitisation Law); on the other hand, even though each Luxembourg securitisation vehicle shall be deemed FVC (as per the interpretation of the Banque Centrale du Luxembourg ("BCL")), not all would be included in the regular reporting having a reporting threshold of EUR 70.0 million.

+We have illustrated the development over time in Figure 3 which shows 1,495 active securitisation undertakings at the end of 2023 (2022: 1,441).
+The gross number of creations slightly decreased in 2023 to 151 (2022: 172) which was also the trend for liquidations with only 97 liquidations in 2023 (2022: 108), making last year net positive again.
+The number of creations in 2023 was less than in 2022, but very regular over the year with an average of 38 creations per quarter.

-We have also been able to break down our analysis by type of entity (securitisation company, fund and management company).
-We assume to have around 87 securitisation management companies active in Luxembourg (2021: 69), which are managing a total number of around 94 securitisation funds (2021: 75).
-This would mean that still only around 6% of the undertakings under the Luxembourg Securitisation Law are set up as funds.
-However, in 2022 securitisation funds made up around 13% of all new creations - to be observed if this constitutes a new trend.
-We would also expect some new securitisation vehicles to be created under the partnership and corporate forms now newly allowed under the modernised Securitisation Law (see Chapter 3).
-Regarding the corporate securitisation vehicles, the majority, 50%, of the active vehicles at the end of 2022 are created in the form of a SARL (2021: 51%), followed by SA 40% (2021: 45%).
-The trend that the majority of newly created securitisation companies are formed as SARL started in 2017 leading to around 80% of the new creations being SARL in 2022.
+We have also broken down our analysis by type of entity (securitisation company, fund and management company).

+Regarding the corporate securitisation vehicles, the majority, 52%, of the active vehicles at the end of 2023 are created in the form of a SARL (2022: 50%), followed by SA 37% (2022: 40%).
+The trend that the majority of newly created securitisation companies are formed as SARL started in 2017 leading to around 76% of the new creations being SARL in 2023.
 We believe this is due to the reform of the Luxembourg Law of 10 August 1915 on commercial companies (the "Commercial Law"), which permits public bond issuances of SARL since mid-2016.